Deuthe/StageNow_Bufab_Flos/README.md

 # StageNow Enrollment Guide for Zebra Devices

-This guide walks you through installing and configuring **StageNow** for enrolling Zebra tablets (e.g., ET40 series) into your enterprise environment using a custom configuration profile.
+This guide walks you through installing and configuring **StageNow** for enrolling Zebra tablets (e.g., ET40 series) into your enterprise environment using a custom configuration profile that I prepared:

 ---